rapidsai/cudf/docs/dask_cudf/source/best_practices.rst

 .. note::
   Whenever possible, be sure to specify the ``meta`` argument to :func:`from_map`.
 Dask will need to materialize the first partition eagerly if this argument is excluded.
+If a large RMM pool is in use on the first visible device, this eager execution on the client can lead to a surprising OOM error.

 Sorting, Joining and Grouping